United Nations Medals - The United Nations Truce Supervision Organisation Medal

 New Zealand Defence Force Officers who have held Senior Command Positions with UNTSO

-Media Statements concerning service by New Zealand personnel with UNTSO
+Media Statement concerning service by New Zealand personnel with UNTSO

 - 26 April 2013 - Defence Force Continues to Support Middle East Mission